 Members of the National Capital Area Chapter:

-your annual dues for 2014 were due in January.
-You must be a paid-up member of the national APG.
+your annual dues are due by January 1.
+You must be a paid-up member of the National APG

 Here is the membership renewal form